 Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.
 Thanks in advance for your support!
 Disclosure.

-When shopping for an induction cooktop or stove, buyers want to know if they can use their existing cookware.
-If you have carbon steel, cast iron, or enameled cast iron, the answer is yes.
-What about stainless steel?
+When shopping for an induction cooktop or stove, buyers want to know if they can use their existing stainless steel cookware.
+Those who want to buy new cookware, wonder if stainless steel works on an induction cooking surface.

 Stainless steel is made of chromium, carbon, and other alloying elements.
 The corrosion resistance and mechanical properties of stainless steel can be enhanced by adding nickel, manganese, and molybdenum.

-When nickel is added to stainless steel, its physical structure is modified so that it becomes non-magnetic and thus will not work on an induction cooktop.
+When nickel is added to stainless steel, its physical structure is modified to become non-magnetic and thus will not work on an induction cooktop.

 The two main types of stainless steel cookware are ferritic and austenitic.
 They have different crystalline structures in the grain of the steel.
-Many properties of stainless steel depend upon the crystalline structure.
+Many properties of stainless steel depending upon the crystalline structure.

 Austenitic stainless steels are not magnetic.
-When a sufficient amount of nickel is added to stainless steel, the crystal structure changes from ferrite to austenite.
+When sufficient nickel is added to stainless steel, the crystal structure changes from ferrite to austenite.
 Cookware made with austenitic stainless steel will not work on an induction cooktop.

 The most common austenitic stainless steels contain approximately 18% chromium and 8% nickel (18/8).
 They are known for their corrosion resistance and ability to maintain their strength at high temperatures.